yybuxiu04/k8smeetup.github.io/docs/concepts/api-extension/apiserver-aggregation.md

+---
----title: Extending the Kubernetes API with the aggregation layer
+title: Extending the Kubernetes API with the aggregation layer
 assignees:
 - lavalamp
 - cheftako